rpenmatc/Alzheimers-Research/README.md

 #### State Prediction:

-Here is the google form that takes your information to classify if you have Alzheimer's Disease or not: [AD]https://docs.google.com/forms/d/e/1FAIpQLSfLWFJnlK_CEyLQCRE6zJuar-JtuS5RgC0knfOJ4dUdXhb_uQ/viewform.
+Here is the google form that takes your information to classify if you have Alzheimer's Disease or not:[AD](https://docs.google.com/forms/d/e/1FAIpQLSfLWFJnlK_CEyLQCRE6zJuar-JtuS5RgC0knfOJ4dUdXhb_uQ/viewform).
 You will recieve an email with your results after filling out this google form.
 The data in this form must be inputed specifically, as asked, to recieve the correct information.